godfreyowidi/super-galactic-age-calculator/README.md

 ## Description

-_This browser application takes user inputs and caluclates day of the week using an known algorithim_
+_This application takes age from the user and converts it to galactic age by multiply that input with a formula depending on the planet.
+The user also get to see their life expectancy depending on their age and sex_

 ## Setup/Installation Requirements